arzwa/MultilocusIsland/docs/paper/draft.md

 heterogeneous barriers and a haplodiplontic life cycle, and showed how it can be used together with classical single locus population genetic theory to yield accurate predictions of equilibrium allele frequencies on the island.
+Importantly, this allows us to study the effects of coupling among barrier loci without assuming that locally deleterious alleles are somehow rare, enabling us to study swamping by gene flow in the polygenic setting.
-Our results show how the maintenance of adaptive differentiation in the face of gene flow depends jointly on the extent of LD, drift, dominance and variation in selective effects across the set of selected loci.
+Our results show how the maintenance of adaptive differentiation in the face of gene flow depends jointly on the extent of LD, drift, dominance and variation in selective effects across loci.
 The general success of the approach indicates two important features of polygenic migration-selection balance.
 Firstly, it suggests that the 'separation of time scales' argument that is at